JakubIllner/jakubillner.github.io/_posts/2023-02-19-data-lake-on-oci-object-storage-2.markdown

 * Revenue Difference entity represents differences between billed and calculated costs.

+## Partitions

+Entities may be further decomposed into partitions to simplify data and lifecycle management and to improve performance of queries.
+Partitions are especially important for any entities that track temporal data.
+For these entities, partitions allows simple archival or deletion of historical data, they allow management operations on single partition, and they support partition pruning in queries.

+In our simple use case, all the entities contain temporal data and should be therefore partitioned.
+(Actually, most entities in Data Lake contain bi-temporal data, with Event and Processing dates.
+Handling of bi-temporal data in a Data Lake is great topic for a future post and it is not described here.)

 # __Organization of Data Products, Entities, and Partitions__

 This section describes how you can organize Data Products, Entities, and Partitions in the